Chart Color Schemes

 Educational achievement in Chippendale places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Chippendale's educational attainment significantly exceeds broader benchmarks.
-Among residents aged 15+, 63.4% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-This high level of educational attainment positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 40.0%, followed by postgraduate qualifications (21.0%) and graduate diplomas (2.4%).
+Chippendale's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 63.4% hold university qualifications, compared to Australia's 30.4% and New South Wales' 32.2%.
+This high level of educational attainment positions Chippendale favourably for knowledge-based opportunities.
+Bachelor degrees are the most common at 40.0%, followed by postgraduate qualifications (21.0%) and graduate diplomas (2.4%).

-Vocational pathways account for 15.1% of qualifications among those aged 15+, with advanced diplomas at 9.4% and certificates at 5.7%.
-Educational participation is notably high, with 46.2% of residents currently enrolled in formal education.
+Vocational pathways account for 15.1% of qualifications, with advanced diplomas at 9.4% and certificates at 5.7%.
+Educational participation is high in Chippendale, with 46.2% of residents currently enrolled in formal education.
 This includes 32.6% in tertiary education, 1.3% in primary education, and 1.3% pursuing secondary education.

 Frequently Asked Questions - Education